Curriculum Intent Statement

 Our curriculum is designed with knowledge at its heart to ensure that children develop a strong vocabulary base and an age-appropriate understanding of the world.
 Teachers give careful attention to how the curriculum in each subject is planned, to ensure that teaching builds upon what pupils already know.
 The curriculum promotes long-term learning and we believe that progress means knowing more and remembering more.

 We have developed a curriculum to ensure that children have access to “the best that has been thought and said” and are taught in a way that helps them remember the curriculum content in future years.
 We believe the more pupils know, the easier it is for them to build on their learning and develop higher order skills, building rich webs of knowledge as they progress through the curriculum.

-We are committed to providing the best possible start to their school life, teaching them skills and giving them experiences, which ensure their well-being now and success in the future.
+We are committed to providing the best possible start to school life, teaching them skills, and giving them experiences that will ensure their well-being now and success in the future.